- Posted by:

 High quality vegan protein powders are a fantastic way to get a fast hit of plant protein, whether it’s supplementing a weight training program, supporting your general intake, or as part of a nourishing breakfast smoothie.

 Even if you don’t follow a plant-based diet, vegan protein powders are also a great alternative for those who experience digestive issues with dairy-based versions.
-Check out 7 of the best vegan protein powders here, which are all available to purchase from FIT.
+Check out Fit Nutrition's range of Vegan Protein here.

 Spirulina isn’t only good for getting your daily dose of chlorophyll.
 This naturally highly nutritious micro algae is a rich source of vegetable protein, among other essential vitamins and minerals.